stchen1012/redditClone/README.md

 ![alt text](https://github.com/stchen1012/redditClone/blob/master/image/Create%20Post.jpg)

 Explanations of the technologies used.
+    github - to host our code for version control and a shared working repository vscode - to build, edit, and troubleshoot our code pivotal tracker - to write our user stories and keep track of our technical requirements (sketching app?)
+    developer console - to help troubleshoot our code

 A couple of paragraphs about the general approach you took.

 Descriptions of any unsolved problems or major hurdles you had to overcome.
+     Major hurdle we had was finding a way to display the comments.
+It was very difficult to get this implement    compared to our display our post functionality.
+Also we continuously ran into github issues even after we     finished all of our technical requirements

 A link to your planning documentation for how you broke down this project with deliverables and timelines.
+    Linked

 Installation instructions for any dependencies.
+    ?like font awesome or bootstrap?

 A link to your user stories — who your users are, what they want, and why.
+    Linked

 A link to your wireframes — sketches of major views or interfaces in your application
+    Linked